mbrandonw/presentations/2017-05-16-anything-you-can-do-i-can-do-better/talk.md

 }
 ```

+^ Even better, we can write this function as an expression.
+We can use this syntax in Kotlin because `when` is treated as an expression.

-^ and just to remind everyone, this is fully 100% interoperable with java. we can construct `Either` values, we can call kotlin functions that accept and return `Either`s, all from Java.
+^ and just to remind everyone, this is fully interoperable with java. we can construct `Either` values, call kotlin functions that accept and return `Either`s, all from Java.

 ---